 You may need a prescription from your vet for some products, but most are available without prescription and can be bought direct from your local pet store.

-The ‘spot on’ products that are advertised for tick and flea treatment are very effective (however you'll need a prescription for some lines) and need to be applied correctly in order to be fully effective.
+The ‘spot on’ products that are advertised for tick and flea treatment are very effective (however you'll need a prescription for some lines).
+All flea treatments need to be applied correctly in order to be fully effective so be sure to follow the manufacturer's instructions.

 If you prefer a more 'natural' approach, you can buy a herbal preparation from a health shop or you can make your own.